statesman/choose-your-race/README.md

 The pathways are fueled by a Google Spreadsheet called "Choose your race paths 2017" saved in the interactives@statesman.com Drive account.
 I've made new versions each year, even though the publish page itself is recycled.

 The data for the races are in a Google Spreadsheet that Pam Leblanc updates (when we give it to her.)
+I copy the previous year and she works from that.

 ## Updating for each year